Dre Campbell Farm

 Takeaway

-Caterpillars will eat just about any plant, presenting a huge problem in your garden.
+Caterpillars will feed on a variety of plants, presenting a huge problem in your garden.
 Fortunately, there are ways to keep them away without using dangerous chemicals.

-Whether you’re a DIY kind of person or you’d rather purchase a tried-and-true solution, there’s bound to be something on our list that will resolve your pest problem once and for all!
+Whether you’re a DIY kind of person or you’d rather purchase a ready-made product, there’s bound to be something on our list that will help resolve your pest problem once and for all!

 Andre Campbell